Skip to content

 Loss & Training

-This is a diagnostic framework; no new models are trained.
-All metrics are geometric quantities computed in the forward pass.
-Experiments are conducted on 15 variants from the Qwen2.5-VL, LLaVA-1.5, and LLaVA-NeXT families, across 7 benchmarks: POPE, 3DSRBench, RealWorldQA, MMMU, VMCBench, MathVista, and HallusionBench, with 1000 samples per benchmark.
+This work is a diagnostic framework and does not train new models.
+All metrics are geometric quantities computed during a forward pass.
+Experiments were conducted on 15 variants across the Qwen2.5-VL, LLaVA-1.5, and LLaVA-NeXT families using 7 benchmarks: POPE, 3DSRBench, RealWorldQA, MMMU, VMCBench, MathVista, and HallusionBench, using 1000 samples per category for statistics.

 Key Experimental Results